HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

 ### Consistency

 Race conditions with Elasticsearch can arise when deleting files or bundles.
-The confirmation code is used to ensure that the state of the index has not changes between deletion requests.
+The confirmation code is used to ensure that the state of the index has not changed between deletion requests.
 If the state has changed another request to delete should be made and the effected files and bundles should be verified before sending the confirmation to delete.

 ### Secondary indexes